Tesla Model S crashes into fire engine with Autopilot 'engaged'

 Occurred: January 2018

-A Tesla Model S travelling at 65 mph crashed into the back of a stationary fire engine on a California highway.
+A Tesla Model S traveling at 65 mph crashed into the rear of a parked Culver City fire engine in the northbound HOV lane near Washington Boulevard.

 Operator: